KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_003_MinimalGltfFile.md

 The first accessor is called `"indicesAccessor"` and describes the indices of the geometry data.
 It refers to the `"indicesBufferView"`, which is the part of the `buffer` that contains the raw data for the indices.
 Additionally, it specifies the `count` and `type` of the elements and their `componentType`.
 In this case, there are 3 scalar elements, and their component type is given by a constant that stands for the `unsigned short` type.

 The second accessor is called `"positionsAccessor"` and describes the vertex positions.
-It contains a reference to the relevant part of the buffer data, via the `"positionsBufferView"`, and its `count`, `type`, and `componentType` properties say that there are three elements of 3D vectors, each having `float` components.
+It contains a reference to the relevant part of the buffer data, via the `"attributesBufferView"`, and its `count`, `type`, and `componentType` properties say that there are three elements of 3D vectors, each having `float` components.

 ```javascript